Do I Need To Calibrate My PAT Tester?

 How often does a PAT Tester need to be Calibrated?

 The AS/NZS 3760 standard states that regular intervals are required to ensure your PAT tester is working accurately.
+Various factors influence the frequency of calibration such as usage intensity, environmental conditions, and what the manufacturers recommend.
 In saying this, the general consensus is that Test & Tag Machines will basically require a calibration every 12 months, regardless of what type of tester you use.
-It also states this in the Australian Standard AS/NZS 3760.

 It's also according to our test and tag experts one of our top 3 ways to ensure your Test & Tag Machine stays healthy for the long haul.
 It usually takes about five business days to have a tester calibrated, so it's certainly worth taking the time to ensure your results are correct.